JuanTobonV/JuanTobonV/README.md

 ## Projects
 - UnStudy - Educational platform for students of the Universidad Nacional de Colombia (Working on it).
 [Take a look!](https://unstudy.netlify.app/)
 - FMJuanV - Webpage created to upload all the solutions I made of the Frontend Mentor challenges.
 [Take a look!](https://fmjuanv.netlify.app/)
+- GuitarLA - Project created to practice React with typescript.
+[Take a look!](https://guitarlashopping.netlify.app/)